Transparency and Use of Force

 The Volusia Sheriff’s Office is dedicated to preserving the peace, protecting the safety of every person in our community and ensuring the fair treatment of all who encounter our deputies and staff.
 Sheriff Mike Chitwood has instituted several policies, training initiatives and organizational philosophies designed to reduce use of force, emphasize de-escalation, and recognize that the sanctity of all life is our highest priority.

-With approximately 860 employees (about half of them sworn law enforcement officers and half civilian staff), 200-plus volunteers and a budget of about $112 million, the Sheriff's Office strives to maintain the highest professional standards while delivering a full range of community-based law enforcement and crime prevention programs to the citizens of Volusia County.
+The Sheriff's Office strives to maintain the highest professional standards while delivering a full range of community-based law enforcement and crime prevention programs to the citizens of Volusia County.
 In addition to our jurisdiction throughout unincorporated Volusia, the Sheriff's Office also provides law enforcement services on a contract basis in Deltona, DeBary, Pierson and Oak Hill.

 Shortly after taking office in 2017, Volusia Sheriff Mike Chitwood commissioned a use of force study by the Washington, D.C.-based Police Executive Research Forum (PERF).
 The study analyzed all of our policies, procedures, tactics, training and culture related to use of force, as well as each of our deputy-involved shootings over the prior 3 years.